Brady Black: Backstory

 Brady is born onscreen in 1992 to John Black and his wife, Isabella.
-Sadly, Isabella died soon after, leaving John to raise Brady on his own.
+Sadly, Isabella dies soon after, leaving John to raise Brady on his own.
 John later marries Marlena Evans, and the two raise Brady and their daughter, Belle, together.
 Eventually, Brady is sent to a private school away from Salem.

 2000–2005

 Brady returns to Salem as a spoiled, disrespectful college student loner who lashes out at everyone, especially Marlena.
 As a result, he is distrusted by many, including his uncle, Philip Kiriakis, who considers him a freak.
 However, Chloe Lane, Philip's girlfriend, sees a glimmer of her once ostracized-self in Brady and develops a friendship with him, which eventually turns into something more.
 The couple marry in 2005, and move to Vienna.
 By then, Brady had long-since resolved his animosity towards Marlena, becoming a loving son and brother, as well as a responsible, promising executive in his father's fashion and publishing company, Basic Black.

 After leaving Salem, Brady becomes addicted to drugs.
 Blaming Chloe for his addiction, Brady's grandfather Victor Kiriakis kidnaps him and places him in a drug rehabilitation clinic.
 Brady blames Chloe for his addiction and subsequently files for divorce.